 “The powered windguard helps crimp the crop and helps material flow better,” Vrieze said.
 “The auto greaser contributes to the longevity of the machine.
 It’s not always about getting grease into bearings, but about pushing dirt and dust out.
 It’s putting grease into bearings every few bales.”

-Finally, the 605N Cornstalk Special design helps keep wear parts like chains clean and free of debris, dust and dirt.
-This feature contributes to the machine’s longevity since replacing those components is necessary with lower frequency because they’re better protected.
+Finally, the 605N Cornstalk Special design helps keep wear parts like chains clean and free of debris, dust and dirt, contributing to the machine’s longevity.

-“The powered windguard and other features make the capacity of this baler increase significantly,” Vrieze said.
+“The powered windguard and other features make the capacity of this baler increase significantly compared to the standard 605N,” Vrieze said.
 “This cornstalk baler performs well in the field.
-When a producer needs baled cornstalks, having the right equipment is a big part of producing bales efficiently and inexpensively.”
+When a producer needs baled cornstalks, having the right equipment is a big part of producing bales efficiently and economically.”

 Thanks to modern genetics fueled by demand for corn that can stand stronger in the field up until harvest, today’s stalks are rock-solid compared to previous generations.
 While great for corn farmers, stronger stalks create challenges for cattle producers who use cornstalks as part of their feed rations.
 When combined with management strategies to help stalks break down better in the field, the right equipment — like the Vermeer 605N Cornstalk Special — can help producers overcome the challenge posed by today’s stronger cornstalks.
 Find out how, and learn more about the 605N Cornstalk Special by connecting with your local Vermeer dealer.

 Information noted above was gathered from a third party who was advised his/her experience might be featured in marketing materials.
 This article contains third-party observations, advice or experiences that do not necessarily reflect the opinions of Vermeer Corporation, its affiliates or its dealers.
 Individual results may vary based on care and operation of machine and crop and field conditions, which may adversely affect performance.